Did Zayn Just Release The Song Of The Summer?

 Friday was a great day for Zayn Malik fans.
-He not only appeared on the Ghostbusters soundtrack, he also dropped a new single with U.K. electronic duo Snakehips.
+He not only appeared on the Ghostbusters soundtrack, he also dropped a new single with British electronic duo Snakehips.

 "wHo," his contribution to the female-led Ghostbusters movie, borrows from the original film's theme song.
 “Who you gonna call when you need somebody?" the lyrics ask.
 But the slow, romantic jam projects a wistfulness that's clearly not about literal ghosts.